I enjoy articles on economics. The first thing I attempt to determine however is the writer’s starting point.

 Many “economists” still live in such a world.
-Because resources like, say, food, simply appeared on their tables at dinner time, and cars appeared in their driveways at 16, and a full government or daddy-funded education just appeared, seemingly from nothing, experience has conditioned them to feel that resources simply appear from nothing and the driving question is not how to get them but rather how they can be fairly distributed.
-That homes, medical care, education, or food are not a right that can be guaranteed by man is utterly unfathomable to those who start with such thinking.
+Because resources like, say, food, simply appeared on their tables at dinner time, and cars appeared in their driveways at 16, and a full government or daddy-funded education just appeared, seemingly from nothing, experience has conditioned them to feel that resources simply appear from nothing and the driving question then is not how to create more but rather how can what already exist be fairly distributed.
+That homes, medical care, education, or food are not a right that can be guaranteed by one man to another is utterly unfathomable to those who start with such thinking.
 Such starting points determine the finish; though like all Utopian dreams, that finish must ever be in the future requiring patience from those who suffer interminably from the inevitable hardships that come with them.

-On the other hand, writers whose starting point is the realization that resources are the result of risk and hard work, not to mention human factors such as self-interest and motivation, are much more trustworthy.
+On the other hand, writers whose starting point is the realization that resources are the result of risk, work, and production, not to mention human factors such as self-interest and motivation, are much more trustworthy.
 Good thinking must necessarily be aligned with reality.